Enrolling in Medicare is simple and often automatic. Follow these four steps to learn what you should do:

 First Step to Enrolling in Medicare

-Medicare is for people age 65 or older, and for those who are disabled or are on kidney dialysis.
+Medicare is for people ages 65 and older, and for those who are disabled or have end-stage renal disease.
 Medicare Part A covers hospital stays and other inpatient services.
-Part B covers physician and other outpatient services.
+Part B covers doctor visits and other outpatient services.

 - You can apply online here.